Skip to main content

 We ask volunteers questions about their overall attitude towards Scouts, including the impact Scouts has on them and whether they enjoy it.
 We also ask more specific questions about different parts of their volunteering journey, including joining, training, and support they get in their day-to-day role.

-We ask young people (13 and over) questions about their skills, behaviours and attitudes to understand whether taking part in Scouts has an impact on certain life outcomes.
+We ask young people (aged 13-18) questions about their skills, behaviours and attitudes to understand whether taking part in Scouts has an impact on certain life outcomes.
 We also ask young people whether they enjoy Scouts and the types of activities they do through Scouts.

 We ask parents just a few of key questions about whether they like Scouts, how they heard about Scouts, and how much it costs them.